- 1 Top 7 Best CB Radios Compared

 #3 President McKinley USA 40 Channel – Easieset to TuneWHY WE LIKE IT: The President McKinley USA 40 Channel CB Radio offers a throwback utilitarian build for the beginner, using a simple three-knob interface for channel selection, fine/course clarification, and power/squelch/automatic squelch controls.

 A digital menu also comes with several display options for color (orange, blue, or green) and a dimmer for better visibility during day time or night time driving.
+This will make your next call to channel 9 immediate, and convenient.
 One knock, however, is its congested, hard-to-read display, offering little spacing in between the S-meter, channel numbers, and menu options.
 Check out the best jump starter in case of emergency.

 #4 Galaxy-DX-959 40 Channel AM/SSB MobileWHY WE LIKE IT: The Galaxy-DX-959 40 Channel AM/SSB Mobile CB Radio is a jack of all trades- type of CB radio.
 Its biggest strength is arguably its input/output controls, including mic gain control, a variable talk-back feature to hear your voice while transmitting.
 A ‘Roger beep’ also signals the end of each transmission.

 Our research also unveiled a fine-tuned automatic noise limiter, which helps filter engine and other background noise to a minimum, making it an excellent choice for a heavy mix of city and highway driving.
 Range is also not a concern, using a Single Side Band (SSB) transmission, which triples the 4-watt power of standard CB radios to 12 watts for longer 2-way communication range with other SSB-compatible CB radios.
+Access to an AM radio in this radio, will also give you several radio channels to choose from.
 When installing a CB radio, it might be a good time to check your headlights and use the best headlight restoration kit.

 #5 Radioddity CB-27 – Best for BeginnersWHY WE LIKE IT: This basic, ultra-compact Radioddity CB-27 CB Radio is the perfect beginner’s radio, owning just enough features without overwhelming the senses.
 We most appreciated its size, weighing less than 1 pound and measuring roughly 4 by 4 by 1 inch.
 This allows for a greater variety of mounting options in or around your dashboard.